softspiders/cra-ts-uilib-storybook-storyshots-lerna/README.md

 # cra-ts-uilib-storybook-storyshots-lerna

-Minimalistic Create-React-App module in TypeScript with Storybook and Storyshots.
-All - in Lerna monorepo.
+Minimalistic CRA in TypeScript with UiLib, Storybook and Storyshots in Lerna

 UNDER CONSTRUCTION